 Professional Speakers – Do You Know How To Sell Your Speech?

 Lois Creamer knows the professional speaking business.
 Lois works with professional speakers to help them book more business, make more money, and avoid costly mistakes.
 As a speech coach and through FrippVT, I help professional speakers become consistently excellent in both content and delivery.
 We recently teamed up for Increase the Speed With Which You Succeed as a Speaker, part of the FrippVT web event series.
 If you’d like a virtual front row seat to future events with speaking industry insiders, visit my events page or sign up and we will keep you posted so you won’t miss out!
-Enjoy this from Lois:
+Enjoy this replay of our web event and this great article from Lois:

 How To Sell Your Speech